 Before I share about what Next Vacay does, I want to say who would love it:

-- Frequent travels who cannot seem to figure out frequent flier miles and ever get a discount
+- Frequent travelers who cannot seem to figure out frequent flier miles and ever get a discount

 - Those who want travel hacking prices but can’t be bothered trying and don’t want to open credit cards for points and all of that struggle.